Dicedead/cracking-the-hollywood-interview/index.md

 >
 > -- <cite>Ridley Scott</cite>

+There are many challenges that can make it difficult to make a good movie.
+Some of the main challenges include finding a compelling, well-written story that can engage and entertain the audience, and assembling a talented cast and crew by finding the right actors, director, and crew.

 {% include pie.html %}

 Thus, producing a movie the right way is a crucial job that requires long studies and decision-making about the relevant parts that define the film.
 This includes the storyline, the script, the actors, the budget, and many more features.